saphanaacademy/Spatial/ESRI_S4HANA/exercises/s4hHelp.md

 <h4>When should I start the 30-day trial for S/4 HANA?</h4>

 Since the 30-day clock is based on the calendar and not the usage, you should not start your instance until you are ready to start the course.
-Please note that the AWS instance make take some time to create, so you might want to allow for that in your planning.
+Please note that the Amazon AWS (or other provider) instance make take some time to create, so you might want to allow for that in your planning.

 <h4>How long does it take to create the Amazon (or other provider) instance?</h4>